Keep track of daily bowel movements and notify your doctor right away if cramping, gas, loose stools, diarrhea or constipation occurs.

 Nausea and Vomiting

 Cancer treatment can irritate the GI tract as well as stimulate an area of the brain that affects the GI tract.
-People often associate nausea and vomiting with chemotherapy, but many anticancer drugs don't always cause these side effects.
+People often associate nausea and vomiting with chemotherapy, but many anticancer drugs don't always cause these effects.